 displayed correctly by your email client, please use following LINK

 informs about the latest news in quantitative real-time PCR (qPCR and

-RT-qPCR), which are compiled and summarised on the www.Gene-Quantification.info
+RT-qPCR), are compiled and summarised on the www.Gene-Quantification.info

 Join the new eConferences streaming webportal

 -- Amplify your knowledge!

 This portal is dedicated to